Ensemble nonequivalence and Bose-Einstein condensation in weighted networks: BEC in weighted networks

 which shows how the energy difference $\epsilon^*$ between periphery-periphery ($+$) and core-core ($-$) states is related to the corresponding connection probabilities $p^*_\pm(T)$ and expected link weights $w^*_\pm(T)$.
 Therefore the most compact way of parametrizing the direct problem is by specifying only the two finite, positive and $T$-independent numbers $\epsilon^*$ and $w^*$, and explore the resulting network properties by finding $\mu(T)$ (as a function of $\epsilon^*$, $w^*$ and $T$) and varying $T$ as a control parameter.
 This will indeed allow us to easily explore the different (high- and low-temperature) phases consistently.

 In our model, BEC occurs below a critical temperature $T_c$ such that a finite fraction of the total weight $W^*$ condenses in the core, which remains of finite size (i.e. of a finite number $n_+$ of nodes) even when the size of the whole network diverges.
-This corresponds to requiring that, as $n\to\infty$, $n_+$ remains finite as dictated by Eq.~\eqref{n+}, $W^*$ diverges, and $W_+^*(T)$ takes up a finite fraction $Q^*(T)$ of $W^*$.
-Rigorously, we can define the \emph{order parameter}
+This corresponds to requiring that, as $n\to\infty$, $n_+$ remains finite as dictated by Eq.~\eqref{n+}, $W^*$ diverges, and $W_+^*(T)$ takes up a finite fraction of $W^*$.
+Rigorously, we can define this fraction (for finite $n$) as